fkie-cad/squid/wiki/README.md

 The final step before emulation is to AOT-compile all functions to the host ISA.
 This is the responsibility of a "backend".
 The backend receives a process image and produces a "runtime" that interfaces with the target program.
-In a similar fashion like before, a backend is anything that implements the `Backend` trait and a runtime is anything that implements the `Runtime` trait.
+In a similar manner like before, a backend is anything that implements the `Backend` trait and a runtime is anything that implements the `Runtime` trait.

 Currently, `squid` comes with the `ClangBackend` and the `ClangRuntime`: